alyssapepito/alyssapepito/README.md

 ### Hello 👋

-I love tinkering with data
+I love tinkering with data and creating stuff with Python.

 - 🔭 I’m currently working on a personal project
 - 🖥️ I have a [website]()